marcoDallas/acpi_call_GUI_systemd/README.md

 acpi_call_GUI_systemd
 =====
 ***
+This repository is now archived.
+As of 2024 this software should no longer be needed, so I have decided not to maintain it anymore.
+***
 This is a java program that provides a graphic interface that allows the user to:

  * Install the acpi_call kernel module (kernel would be recompiled automatically after each update);